PrivateSNN: Privacy-Preserving Spiking Neural Networks: Introduction

+Among various SNN training algorithms, ANN-SNN conversion is well-established and achieves high performance on complex datasets.
+Here, pre-trained ANNs are converted to SNNs using weight or threshold balancing in order to replace Rectified Linear Unit (ReLU) activation with a spiking Leak-Integrate-and-Fire (LIF) activation \cite{sengupta2019going,han2020rmp,diehl2015fast,rueckauer2017conversion,deng2022temporal,li2021differentiable,kim2021optimizing}.
 Existing conversion algorithms are based on the assumption that the model can access the entire training data.
-Specifically, they pass the training samples through the networks and use the maximum activation value for calculating layer-wise threshold (or weight).
+Specifically, training samples are passed through a network and maximum activation value is used to calculate the layer-wise threshold or weight scaling constant.
 However, this may not always be feasible.
-After the ANN model is transferred on a neuromorphic device, there is the possibility that training data might be corrupted or lost \cite{li2017learning}.
-Also, training datasets like ImageNet are too large to transfer from server to edge devices \cite{nayak2019zero}.
-Furthermore, enterprises would not allow proprietary information to be shared publicly with rival companies and individuals.
-Most importantly, the training set may contain sensitive information such as biometrics.
-Overall, these concerns about privacy motivates a line of research on privacy-preserving algorithms \cite{kundu2020universal,kim2020towards,nayak2019zero,li2020free,haroush2020knowledge,liang2020we}.
-We refer this problem as \textbf{data leakage} (Fig. \ref{fig:intro:twodataleak_concept}(a)).
+Enterprises would not allow proprietary information to be shared publicly with other companies and individuals.
+Importantly, the training set may contain sensitive information, such as biometrics.
+Overall, such concerns motivates a line of research on privacy-preserving algorithms \cite{kundu2020universal,nayak2019zero,haroush2020knowledge,liang2020we}.
+We refer to this problem as \textbf{data leakage} (Fig. \ref{fig:intro:twodataleak_concept}(a)).